calebbuffa/terra-oxide/README.md

 # terra-oxide

-`terra-oxide` is french for "base" or "foundation"contains shared infrastructure for working with 3D geospatial data.
+`terra-oxide` is intended to be a foundational crate for streaming 3D Geospatial data like 3D Tiles and I3S.

 ## Workspace